Tex-lock Review: A Textile Bike Lock?

 And the lock was definitely securely fastened into the mount: it's not going to fall out.
 But it does take a little longer than I'm used to to get the lock on to the bike.
 And I'm not sure how well the belt would prevent swaying on really rough terrain.

 But the good thing is that again you get choices.
 You can throw it over your shoulder.
 Or you can use the frame mount.
 It also fits into a bag easily: it curls up nicely and isn't too heavy.
+And there are plenty of other places to put a bike lock when riding.

 I've got to admit, I was surprised by how much I liked the tex-lock.
 The whole "bike lock made from textile" thing is a bit of distraction.